G30TR1X/UTS_PTI/README.md

 ADVENTURE TIME: JOURNEY OF HEROES!!

 Group member:
-Jesselyn Vania Angelie
+Jesselyn Vania Angelie,
-Gavriel Donovan
+Gavriel Donovan,
-Kiara Allysia Putri Juntoro
+Kiara Allysia Putri Juntoro,
 Vieny Evelyn

 Welcome to our game!
 Adeventure Time: Journey of Heroes is a 2d pixel based adventure game where player can start their own adventure and quest such as fighting monster, hanging out with friends, and exploring the world.
 Your mission is to obtain the Magic Crystal to fight the Demon King and restore peace to the land.